testmonitor/teams-client/README.md

 This package provides a very basic, convenient, and unified wrapper for sending messages to Microsoft Teams using an incoming webhook.

-It's mostly a based on the [php-microsoft-teams-connector](https://github.com/sebbmeyer/php-microsoft-teams-connector), but uses Guzzle instead of the PHP CURL extension.
-This package exposes the excellent php-microsoft-teams-connector Card objects to build all kinds of messages using a fluent PHP syntax.
+It's mostly a based on Sebastian Bretschneider's [PHP Microsoft Teams Connector](https://github.com/sebbmeyer/php-microsoft-teams-connector), but uses Guzzle instead of the PHP CURL extension.
+This package exposes the excellent Card objects from PHP Microsoft Teams Connector to build all kinds of messages using a fluent PHP syntax.

 ## Table of Contents